-Thus, the basic definition of a covert action retains the same level of general comprehensiveness as is now applied to determine whether activities constitute covert action operations, subject, however, to certain exceptions that are explained further below.
+Thus, the core definition of "covert action" retains the same basic criteria heretofore applied to determine whether activities constitute covert action operations, subject to certain exceptions explained below.
 The definition is intended to apply uniformly and equally to all elements of the U.S. Government.